The Crippling Cost of College for America's Undocumented Students

 Then, one day during winter break, Teodoro got a call from her sister.
 Immigration officials had entered her family's house, detained her brother, and then deported her family back to Brazil.
 Teodoro, who was afforded deportation relief through President Obama's Deferred Action for Childhood Arrivals (DACA) in 2013, remained in the US alone.

-Since then, Teodoro, now 28, has been trying to finish her degree while working to pay tuition and live on her own.
+Since then, Teodoro, now 28 years old, has been trying to finish her degree while working to pay tuition and live on her own.
 "I've been working and paying taxes, but can't access the same things that would help me stay in school," said Teodoro, referring to federal loans and grants that help US citizens pay for school.
-"Last semester, I had to work thirty-five to forty hours a week, and I was taking five classes."
+"Last semester I had to work 35 to 40 hours a week, and I was taking five classes."

 [Many undocumented] students have a hard time getting support on campus, and it leads to a lot of issues connected to depression, mental health, and anxiety. —Laura Bohórquez